simpixelated/kohlifornia/blog/3-easy-ways-to-increase-your-paycheck.md

 ![null](/assets/screen-shot-2018-05-24-at-1.35.17-pm.png)

-In the above example the Turbotax Table says that is equal to one withholding.
+In the above example the Turbotax table says that is equal to one withholding.
 Therefore if you are currently taking 3 withholdings (and you did last year), then you should go ahead and take 4 for the rest of the year.
 In some instances if it's late enough in the year you could take 5, because you've already overpaid your taxes by quite a lot.

-Say that seems daunting.
-Here's another way.
+If that seems daunting, here's another way.
 Look at that same tax return and see what you owed for the year.
 Divide that by the number of paychecks you get and see how that amount compares to what your last paycheck states.
 Then go up or down depending on if you are having too much or too little withheld.

 I recommend repeating this process every couple of months to double check yourself.
 It's not foolproof, but it'll help bring in a little extra cash every month.